 Filing Frequency and Due Dates

 When a taxpayer's total monthly tax liability is consistently less than $100.00, the taxpayer shall file a quarterly return with the approval of the Secretary.
 The returns with remittance of tax are due on or before the last day of January, April, July, and October for the preceding three-month period.

-Monthly Filing With Prepayment
+Monthly Filing with Prepayment

 The prepayment must equal at least 65% of any of the following: